TheTrustyPwo/Superposition/src/text/introduction/main.md

 ## What are waves?

 ### Definition of a wave
-A wave is a propagation of a disturbance which transfers energy from one point in space to another without the physical transfer of matter.
+A wave is a propagating dynamic disturbance (change from equilibrium) of one or more quantities.
+A wave transfers energy from one point to another without transferring the medium of the wave.
-- the disturbance can be caused by  vibration or an oscillation
-- the wave can also travel through a medium or a vacuum depending on its properties
+*For example, sound is produced through the oscillations of air molecules (waves).
+The sound energy is transferred from the source to the listener’s ear, but the air molecules are not.*

 ### Wave classification
 Can be classified by nature [EM wave, mechanical wave], direction of oscillation [longitudinal, transverse] as well as mode of motion [progressive, stationary]